vtexdocs/dev-portal-content/docs/guides/Orders API/orders/listorders.md

 ---
 title: "List orders"
 slug: "listorders"
-excerpt: "Retrieve a list of orders according to the filters described below.\n\r\n\r> This should **not** be used for integrations.
-Use the [orders Feed or hook](https://developers.vtex.com/vtex-rest-api/docs/feed-v3-1) for this purpose.\n\r\n\rThis endpoint returns only orders that already have been indexed, which takes aproximately four minutes.
+excerpt: "Retrieves a list of orders according to the filters described below.\n\r\n\r> This should **not** be used for integrations.
+Use the [orders Feed or hook](https://developers.vtex.com/vtex-rest-api/docs/feed-v3-1) for this purpose.\n\r\n\rThis endpoint returns only orders that already have been indexed, which takes approximately four minutes.
 Because of this, the data retrieved may present inconsistencies.
-To get live up to date information and [build order integrations](https://developers.vtex.com/vtex-rest-api/docs/erp-integration-set-up-order-integration) use the [orders Feed or hook](https://developers.vtex.com/vtex-rest-api/docs/feed-v3-1)."
+To get live up-to-date information and [build order integrations](https://developers.vtex.com/vtex-rest-api/docs/erp-integration-set-up-order-integration) use the [orders Feed or hook](https://developers.vtex.com/vtex-rest-api/docs/feed-v3-1).\n\r\n> 📘 Onboarding guide \r\n>\r\n> Check the new [Orders onboarding guide](https://developers.vtex.com/vtex-rest-api/docs/orders-overview).
+We created this guide to improve the onboarding experience for developers at VTEX.
+It assembles all documentation on our Developer Portal about Orders and is organized by focusing on the developer's journey."
 hidden: false
 createdAt: "2019-12-11T00:42:27.604Z"
-updatedAt: "2022-06-21T19:39:34.166Z"
+updatedAt: "2022-08-31T20:24:40.224Z"
 ---
 [block:callout]
 {
   "type": "danger",
   "body": "This endpoint returns only orders that already have been indexed, which takes aproximately four minutes.
-Because of this, the data retrieved may present inconsistencies. \n\nTo get live up to date information and [build order integrations](https://developers.vtex.com/vtex-rest-api/docs/erp-integration-set-up-order-integration) use the [orders Feed or hook](https://developers.vtex.com/vtex-rest-api/docs/feed-v3-1).", "title": "Do not use this request for integrations" }
+Because of this, the data retrieved may present inconsistencies or become unavailable in periods of peak order volume. \n\nIn other words, **order integrations built with the List orders endpoint are not reliable** and **will not be supported**.
+To get live up to date information and [build order integrations](https://developers.vtex.com/vtex-rest-api/docs/erp-integration-set-up-order-integration) use the [orders Feed or hook](https://developers.vtex.com/vtex-rest-api/docs/feed-v3-1).", "title": "Do not use this request for integrations" }
 [/block]